 - Prevents distractions from noises heard outside your home or office space.

 Now, while some may be jumping at the chance to start headbanging to their favorite heavy metal band or nodding along with loud rap music, that may not be the best direction to go.
 Ideally, soft relaxation music or instrumental compilations will be the most effective.

 Services like Focus@Will have designed a music streaming program that specifically caters to the type of thinker you are.
 They start you off with a quiz to determine the best sounds for you and then offer a few options they think will help you the most.

 By following these tips and tricks on how to improve your focus when working from home, you’ll see a major boost in your productivity and ability to accomplish tasks.
 As you prepare your body and mind for the day, while also taking breaks and using the right tools, you can avoid distractions and simply get more done throughout the day.

 And if you’re ready to start using a tool that can help you get there, sign up for Toggl Plan today!
-It is free for teams of up to five, so many freelancers and others who work from home can enjoy basic features at zero cost.
+It comes with a free trial and is free for Solo users, so many freelancers and others who work from home can enjoy basic features at zero cost.